RayPT808/activitytracker/README.md

 ---

 ### Continuous Testing
-We employed a continuous testing approach by running validation steps on each commit.
+I employed a continuous testing approach by running validation steps on each commit.
 ESLint and Prettier were integrated locally to enforce code standards, and GitHub Actions was configured to run basic checks automatically during pull requests, helping catch syntax and logic issues early.

 ---